-Graduate degrees are becoming increasingly popular — both for employers to require and for employees to pursue.
-But if you’re like most people, you’re wondering what kind of benefits come with the completion of an advanced degree, especially one as niche as a master's degree in music education.
+Graduate degrees are becoming increasingly popular — both for employers to require and for employees to pursue, but if you’re like most people, you’re probably wondering what kind of benefits come with the completion of an advanced degree, especially one as niche as a master's degree in music education.

 A master’s in music education leads to varied career opportunities.

-Earning a master’s degree in music education can lead to career opportunities that would otherwise be out of reach with only a bachelor’s degree.
-These opportunities include roles in administration, roles like a department head of a music program or a role as a music supervisor.
+Earning a master’s degree in music education can lead to career opportunities that would otherwise be out of reach with only a bachelor’s degree, including roles in administration, department head of a music program or as a music supervisor.

 Whether to an institution or individual clients, an M.M. will demonstrate a complete, well-rounded knowledge of music education, allowing for a variety of career options and positions.

 HFC also offers a compact, two-week Kodály Summer Graduate Music Program.
 Students complete two-weeks of coursework for four summers.
 Music educators from across the country come to learn and experience the Kodály method in order to further their education in hopes of advancing their careers.
-In this condensed summer program, just two weeks a summer for four summers, a student can earn their M.M. with an emphasis in the Kodály Method.
-(Note: Students also have the option to earn a Kodály certification in only three summers.)
+In just two weeks a summer for four summers, a student can earn their M.M. with an emphasis in the Kodály Method.

-Taking the time to properly research the benefits of earning a master’s degree in music education is an important part of deciding whether an advanced degree is for you.
-As an investment for the future, an M.M. presents music educators with the opportunity to further their knowledge base, advance in a career in the field and experience personal satisfaction.
+Taking the time to properly research the benefits of earning a master’s degree in music education is an important part of deciding whether an M.M. is right for you.
+A significant investment, an M.M. presents music educators with the opportunity to further their knowledge base, advance in a career in the field and experience personal satisfaction.